Conflicts of Interest in Research/Sponsored Programs

 Appendix A: Special Rules Applicable to PHS-Funded Research

-Any Research for which an Investigator is applying for Public Health Service funding ("PHS- Funded Research") must comply with the NYIT Policy on Conflicts of Interest in Research (the "Policy"), and must additionally comply with the Special Rules set forth in this Appendix A.
+Any Research/Sponsored Program for which an Investigator is applying for Public Health Service funding ("PHS-Funded Research") must comply with the NYIT Policy on Conflicts of Interest in Research (the "Policy"), and must additionally comply with the Special Rules set forth in this Appendix A.

-Each Investigator engaged in PHS-Funded Research must complete the Conflict of Interest training requirements specified by the Institutional Official as follows:
+Each Investigator (and Key Personnel) engaged in or applying for PHS-Funded Research must complete the Conflict of Interest training requirements specified by the Institutional Official as follows:

-- The Investigator must complete the Citiprogram Conflict of Interest training before commencing the Research and the training must be repeated every four years during the pendency of the Research.
+- The Investigator and Key Personnel must complete the Citiprogram Conflict of Interest training before commencing the Research/Sponsored Program and the training must be repeated every four (4) years during the pendency of the Research/Sponsored Program.

-- Any Investigator who is found to be non-compliant with the Policy will be required to immediately complete the designated training again.
+- Any Investigator and Key Personnel who is found to be non-compliant with the Policy will be required to immediately complete the designated training again.

-- The Institutional Official may direct that Investigators complete the designated training in other instances, including in the case of changes to the Policy or for Investigator new to NYIT.
+- The Institutional Official may direct that Investigators and Key Personnel complete the designated training in other instances, including in the case of changes to the Policy or for Investigator new to NYIT.

 2. Management and Reporting of Conflicts of Interest